 Why do we need a program counter?
-Can't we just start at 0 and count up one at a time from there?
+Can't we just start executing instruction at address 0 and count up one at a time from there?

 - A. We don't, it's there for convenience. - B. Some instructions might skip the PC forward by more than one. - C. Some instructions might adjust the PC backwards. - D. We need the PC for some other reason(s).